Yuri Gagarin: Statues, monuments and murals

 In April 2018, a bust of Gagarin erected on the street in Belgrade, Serbia, that bears his name was removed, after less than a week.
 A new work was commissioned following the outcry over the disproportionately small size of its head which locals said was an "insult" to Gagarin.
 Belgrade City Manager Goran Vesic stated that neither the city, the Serbian Ministry of Culture, nor the foundation that financed it had prior knowledge of the design.

-In August 2019, the Italian artist Jorit painted Gagarin's face on the facade of a twenty-story building in the district of Odintsovo, Russia.
+In August 2019, the Italian artist Jorit painted Gagarin's face on the facade of a twenty-storey building in the district of Odintsovo, Russia.
 The mural is the largest portrait of Gagarin in the world.

 In March 2021, a statue of Gagarin was unveiled at Mataram Park (Taman Mataram) in Jakarta, Indonesia in celebration of the 70th anniversary of Indonesia–Russia diplomatic relations as well as the 60th anniversary of the first human space flight.
 The statue, sculpted by Russian artist A.D.
-Leonov and presented by Russian embassy in Jakarta, is considered as "a sign of strengthening relations" between Moscow and Jakarta, which have been sister cities since 2006.
+Leonov and presented by the Russian embassy in Jakarta, is considered "a sign of strengthening relations" between Moscow and Jakarta, which have been sister cities since 2006.

+In November 2025, a monument to Gagarin was unveiled in Islamabad's Fatima Jinnah Park, marking a new cultural exchange initiative between Russia and Pakistan.
+The ceremony coincided with the 10th meeting of the Russia–Pakistan Intergovernmental Commission on Trade, Economic, Scientific and Technical Cooperation.
+The bust, provided by the International Charitable Fund "Dialogue of Cultures–United World" with support from the St. Petersburg International Mercantile Exchange, was presented as a symbol of bilateral cooperation.